orangci/dots/docs/homelab.md

 - [ ] Set up Jellyfin.
 - [ ] Regenerate the following secrets and place them in secrets.yaml: technitium, speedtest, immich.
 - [ ] Check the other services in order to confirm that they're all working.
+- [ ] Pregenerate Juniper's chunks, put it in maintenance mode, and set the world border to 1,000.

 Use `ssh orangc@192.168.1.42` in order to SSH into the homelab.